💬 Discuss

 ~$80/3pp

 €18/pp round-trip.
-Multiple departure points; closest is from Mlino (7-min drive from St. Nicholas' House).
+Multiple departure points; the closest pier is a short walk from Adora on the lakefront.

 ~$60/3pp

-Free time / flex: This is the most active transit day of the trip but it flows naturally: cave morning → car pickup → lake afternoon.
+Free time / flex: This is the most active transit day of the trip but it flows cleanly with the car first: 8:30 AM Enterprise pickup → cave morning → direct Bled transfer → lake afternoon.
 If the caves run long, skip the Pletna boat today and save it for tomorrow morning.
-Bled Castle can also be Day 4 — no urgency.
+Bled Castle can also be Day 5 — no urgency.

 💬 1 Discuss